grandeurdev/arduino-sdk/README.md

 ### Subclasses

-`Apollo` is the main class that wraps the whole functionality of `Apollo Device` SDK.
-It classifies and expose these functionalities through objects of these _three_ subclasses:
+__Apollo__ is the main class that wraps the whole functionality of __Apollo Device__ SDK.
+It classifies and exposes these functionalities through objects of these _three_ subclasses:

 1. _WiFi class_: Provides methods to initialize WiFi connectivity and an interface to interact with WiFi configurations of the device.

-2. _Duplex class_: Provides methods to initialize Duplex connectivity, set listeners to events related to duplex connectivity or triggered by `Apollo` server.
+2. _Duplex class_: Provides methods to initialize Duplex connectivity, set listeners to events related to duplex connectivity or triggered by __Apollo__ server.

 3. _Device class_: Provides methods to interact with device's own parameters.